crypto101/book/building-blocks.rst

 Python, for example, provides the ``^`` (caret) operator that performs bitwise XOR on integers.
-It does this by first expressing those two integers in binary [3]_, and then performing XOR on their respective bits.
+It does this by first expressing those two integers in binary [#binary-integer]_, and then performing XOR on their respective bits.
 Hence the name, *bitwise* XOR.

 .. math::